PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-09 17:32:29
+Last updated: 2024-04-09 17:33:02
-Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan
+Random Quote: Ted: "She was 15?!"Barney: "No. A 15.
+Like in blackjack."Ted: "As in.. not sure whether you'd hit it?"Barney: "Exactly!" - Barney Stinson